vanaigr/MinceraftClone/README.md

 ### Basic features

-The game has quite a few features one can expect of a Minecraft clone to have, like:
+The game has quite a few features one can expect a Minecraft clone to have, namely:
 - ability to place and remove blocks and cubes (more on what cubes are later)
 - player and liquid physics
 - terrain and structures generation
 - loading and saving multiple worlds
 - ambient occlusion
 - sky and block lighting

-Athough the feature set is borrowed from the Minecraft, the implementation is quite different for a few reasons:
+Although the feature set is borrowed from Minecraft, the implementation is quite different for a few reasons:
 - fixed-point coordinates are used to represent positions
 - the basic unit of structure is not a block but a cube